Sea of Japan naming dispute: United Nations

 While the United Nations has never directly addressed the issue of establishing an official, standardized name for the sea, several resolutions and statements by the UN have had relevance to the topic.
-Japan joined the United Nations in 1956, while South and North Korea both joined in 1991.
+Japan joined the United Nations in 1956, while South Korea and North Korea both joined in 1991.

 In 1977, the Third U.N.
 Conference on the Standardization of Geographical Names (UNCSGN) adopted Resolution III/20, entitled "Names of Features beyond a Single Sovereignty".
-The resolution recommended that "when countries sharing a given geographical feature do not agree on a common name, it should be a general rule of cartography that the name used by each of the countries concerned will be accepted.
+The resolution recommended that "when countries sharing a given geographical feature do not succeed in agreeing on a common name, it should be a general rule of international cartography that the name used by each of the countries concerned will be accepted.
 A policy of accepting only one or some of such names while excluding the rest would be inconsistent as well as inexpedient in practice."
-As with IHO Technical Resolution A.4.2.6, South Korea and Japan disagree about whether or not this policy applies to the Sea of Japan.
+As with IHO Technical Resolution A.4.2.6, South Korea and Japan disagree about whether or not this policy applies to the East Sea/Sea of Japan.

 In 1992, during the 1992 Sixth UNCSGN, the South Korean government, in their first time participating in the UNCSGN, requested that the name of the sea be determined through consultation, which the North Korean representative concurred with.
 The Japanese representative stated that the name of the Sea of Japan had already been accepted worldwide and that any change would introduce confusion.
 The conference recommended that the parties work together on the issue outside of the conference.

 In 1998, South Korea raised the issue again at the Seventh UNCSGN.
 Japan, however, opposed the method by which the South Korean government proposed the issue, arguing that they had not followed the proper procedure for doing so.
-Following some debate, South Korea withdrew the issue, and instead recommended that the United Nations Group of Experts on Geographical Names work so that a resolution could be submitted to the Eighth UNSCGN conference.
+Following some debate, South Korea withdrew the issue, and instead recommended that the United Nations Group of Experts on Geographical Names work so that a resolution could be submitted to the Eighth UNCSGN conference.
 The president of the conference urged that Japan, South Korea, and North Korea work towards a mutually acceptable agreement.